ossia/score-docs/docs/faq/monitor-activity.md

 ---
 layout: default

 title: "How to monitor activity ?"
+description: "Monitoring messages coming in and out"

 parent: FAQ

 permalink: /faq/monitor-activity.html
-category: "site-score"

-description: "Monitoring messages coming in and out"

-tag: "FAQ"
-visible: true
 ---

 # How to monitor messages ?